sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 ERP.

 A first step is to view the component ERPs.
-To Plot component ERPs, select <span style="color: brown">Plot → Component ERPs → In rectangular array</span>, which calls function [pop_plotdata.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file
+To Plot component ERPs, select <span style="color: brown">Plot → Component ERPs → In rectangular array</span>, which calls the [pop_plotdata.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_plotdata.m) function.
+Then press *OK*.
-=pop_plotdata.m).
-Then
-press *OK*.

 ![325px]({{ site.baseurl }}/assets/images/Rectarrayedit.gif)

-The [plotdata.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=plotdata.m) window below pops up, showing the average ERP for all 31 components.
+The [pop_plotdata.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_plotdata.m) window below pops up, showing the average ERP for all 31 components.

 ![425px]({{ site.baseurl }}/assets/images/I103pop_plotdata.jpg)

-Click on the component-1 trace (above) to plot this trace in new window (as below).
+Click on the component-1 trace (above) to plot this trace in a new window (as below).